Department Chairperson: Kathryn Foti

 Texts. include discipline specific material (both full-length and excerpts) written for a variety of audiences.
 Examples include texts written for students, such as textbooks and trade books, as well as those written for the public, including blogs/websites, books, films, and magazine and newspaper articles.

-NYS Middle School Requirements for Foreign Language are satisfied in the eighth grade year.
+NYS Middle School Requirements for World Languages are satisfied in the eighth grade year.
 Students have a choice to study Spanish or French.
-Foreign Language courses emphasize the language arts skills (listening, speaking, reading and writing) necessary to communicate in a foreign language.
+World Languages courses emphasize the language arts skills (listening, speaking, reading and writing) necessary to communicate in a foreign language.
 Grammar and syntax, vocabulary, and applicable accents typically are studied so that students have the knowledge and ability to express themselves and understand others.
 Students usually explore the customs, history and art forms of the people whose language is being studied.

 Health and Fitness courses cover topics such as nutrition, stress management, substance abuse prevention, disease prevention, first aid, and so on with the intention of conveying lifelong wellness habits.